Arthur Baynham (1881-1913)

 Ann married Edward Anslow in 1918, but had no more children.
 She died in 1966, aged 87.

-At the time of the census in March 1901, Arthur is 19 and still living at home, in the same house in which there are now four younger siblings – Louisa (‘Lillie‘) (15), Tom (11), and new additions William (Marshall, my grandfather) (3), and Dora (1).
+At the time of the census in March 1901, Arthur was 19 and still living at home, in the same house in which there were now four younger siblings – Louisa (‘Lillie’) (15), Tom (11), and new additions William (Marshall, my grandfather) (3), and Dora (1).

-Nellie has moved out and is working as a live-in housemaid locally.
+Nellie had moved out and was working as a live-in housemaid locally.
+Lillie was a tailoress.

-Arthur and his father are both working on the railways – father as a points shunter and son as a porter.
-Lillie is a tailoress.
+Arthur and his father were both working on the railways – father as a points shunter and son as a porter.

-In July 1901, Arthur married Ann Elizabeth Burnham at Walsall in 1901, when he was 20 and she was 22.
+In July 1901, Arthur married Ann Elizabeth Burnham at Walsall, when he was 20 and she was 22.

-The census a few months earlier shows her living with her brother John and his wife Helen at 36 Whitehall Road, Caldmore, Walsall.
-She is a tailoress.
-In 1891, she had been at school, aged 12 and living with her parents (who were originally from the ancient village of Staverton in rural Northamptonshire) and two older brothers Edward (16) and John (14) at 15 Queen Street, Pleck and before that, in 1881 when she was aged 2, they were all living at 3 Burleigh Street, Chuckery.
+The census a few months earlier showed her living with her brother John and his wife Helen at 36 Whitehall Road, Caldmore, Walsall.
+She was a tailoress.
+In 1891 census, she had been recorded at school, aged 12 and living with her parents (who were originally from the ancient village of Staverton in rural Northamptonshire) and two older brothers Edward (16) and John (14) at 15 Queen Street, Pleck and before that, in the 1881 census when she was aged 2, they were all living at 3 Burleigh Street, Chuckery.

 Arthur and Ann’s first child Arthur Edward William was born on 18th December 1903.